Articles > Education > Jobs with a master’s degree in adult education

 Job duties can include overseeing training and development staff, aligning with an organization’s goals, developing and implementing training programs, and evaluating the effectiveness of programs.

-These programs depend on the organization where you work, but they can involve topics such as office productivity, teamwork workshops or safety procedures.
+These programs depend on the organization, but they can involve topics such as office productivity, teamwork workshops or safety procedures.
 The idea is to train staff on how to better an organization’s workforce.

 To become a training manager, individuals generally need to have a combination of education and work experience.
 Many roles require a relevant master’s degree.
 However, some roles only require a bachelor’s degree.

 Many employers expect work experience when looking for applicants to fill their management roles.
-The U.S. Bureau of Labor Statistics (BLS) reports that some training managers begin as a training and development specialist to gain that necessary experience.
+The U.S. Bureau of Labor Statistics opens in new window (BLS) reports that some training managers begin as training and development specialists to gain the necessary experience.
 Roles in teaching, human resources or management are all ideal first steps toward becoming a training manager.

 The role doesn’t typically require industry certification, but some associations offer classes that can help improve knowledge in the training management arena.
 Examples of such associations are: